-Note: ER visits do not require precertification or notification.
+Note: ER visits and hospital observation services (limited to 24 hours or less) do not require precertification or notification.
 If an ER visit results in an in-patient admission, you should notify us within 24 hours of the visit or the next business day.